MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-items.md

 Before you use these procedures, ensure that you import the SQL Server management packs for Operations Manager and for Service Manager.
 Although these procedures rely on SQL Server databases imported from Operations Manager, you can use the same steps to view other imported configuration items that don't have system-defined views or forms.

-### To create a view for imported SQL Server database configuration items
+### Create a view for imported SQL Server database configuration items

 1. In the Service Manager console, select **Configuration Items**.
 2. In the **Configuration Items** pane, expand **Configuration Items**, and select **All Windows Computers**.